fantasmalados12/fantasma.xyz/api/CLOUDFLARE_BYPASS.md

   - `setBypassCSP(true)` to bypass Content Security Policy
   - Extended wait times for iframe loading
   - These should resolve the iframe blocking issue
+- **Loading spinner with "Stuck here?
+Send feedback"**: This means Cloudflare Turnstile has detected automation and is refusing to pass the challenge.
+This is the hardest challenge to bypass.
+Solutions:
+  1. **Use a residential proxy** (most important) - datacenter IPs trigger stricter checks
+  2. **Use a captcha solving service** like 2Captcha, Anti-Captcha, or CapSolver
+  3. **Run in non-headless mode** with a real display server (Xvfb)
+  4. Consider alternative approaches (API if available, different data source, etc.)

 ## Advanced Options